aadarshp17/My-Projects/MicroCaml Compiler/project5.md

 ```
 Continuing to propagate yields `1` .

-You can assume all ASTs are valid OCaml expressions and will not cause an error during the optimization.

-Your optimizer should evaluate as much as possible.
+The optimizer evaluates as much as possible.
 For many programs, it will be able to optimize the AST down
 to just a single node containing the value returned after running the program.

 > [!NOTE]
-> **How is this optimization different from the evaluator in Project 4?**
 >
 > During evaluation, all variables are bound at some point (i.e. you can lookup the value of a variable in the environment).
 In the optimizer, variables may not be bound, but you'd still want to evaluate the expression as much as possible.
 For example, the optimizer will optimize `fun x:Int -> 1+2+3+4+x` to `fun x:Int -> 10+x`, whereas the evaluator will evaluate it a closure with the body of the function unmodified.